Entanglement-assisted quantum turbo codes: Simulation Results

 \subsection{Noise on Ebits}

 We conducted another set of simulations to determine how noise on Bob's half of the ebits affects the performance of a code.
-This possibility has long been one of the important practical questions concerning the entanglement-assisted paradigm, and some researchers have provided partial answers~\cite{prep2007shaw,WF09,WH10,PhysRevA.79.042342}.
+This possibility has long been one of the important practical questions concerning the entanglement-assisted paradigm, and some researchers have provided partial answers~\cite{prep2007shaw,WF09,WH10,PhysRevA.79.042342,PhysRevA.86.032319}.
 We briefly review some of these contributions.
 Shaw \textit{et al}.~first observed that the $\left[ \left[ 7,1,3\right] \right] $ Steane code is equivalent to a $\left[ \left[ 6,1,3;1\right] \right] $ entanglement-assisted code that can also correct a single error on Bob's half of the ebit.
 This observation goes further:\ any standard, non-degenerate $\left[ \left[ n,k,d\right] \right] $\ quantum code is equivalent to an $\left[ \left[ n-d+1,k,d;d-1\right] \right] $ entanglement-assisted code that can correct any $\left\lfloor \left( d-1\right) /2\right\rfloor $ errors on Alice and Bob's qubits.
 This result holds because tracing over any $n-d+1$ qubits in the original standard code gives a maximally mixed state on $d-1$ qubits, and the purification of these qubits are $n-d+1$ encoded halves of ebits that Alice possesses~\cite{P99}.
+Lai and Brun have studied this observation in more detail, by conducting simulations of such entanglement-assisted codes, and they have also studied the case in which a standard stabilizer code is used to protect the ebits \cite{PhysRevA.86.032319}.
 Wilde and Fattal observed that entanglement-assisted codes correcting for errors on Bob's side slightly improve the threshold for quantum computation if ebit errors occur less frequently than gate errors~\cite{WF09}.
 Hsieh and Wilde studied this question in the Shannon-theoretic context and determined an expression for capacity when channel errors and entanglement errors occur~\cite{WH10}.
-As a side note, Lai and Brun recently looked for codes attempting to achieve the opposite goal~\cite{LB10}---their codes try to maximize the number of channel errors that can be corrected while minimizing the correction on Bob's half of the ebits.
+As a side note, Lai and Brun have also looked for codes attempting to achieve the opposite goal~\cite{LB10}---their codes try to maximize the number of channel errors that can be corrected while minimizing the correction on Bob's half of the ebits.